nuvibit/nuvibit.com/content/english/products/semper/_index.md

     title: "SEMPER"
     content: "You manage multiple AWS Accounts and have your workload distributed in multiple AWS regions?  <br>
               Then you know the challenge keeping track of the security compliance of your AWS resources and managing security events in realtime.<br><br>
-              SEMPER enables you in a consistent and auditable way to manage your Security Sensors on a very granular level and to filter accepted Security Findings automated. <br>
+              SEMPER enables you in a consistent and auditable way to manage your Security Sensors on a very granular level and to filter accepted Security Findings automatically. <br>
               All with a central repository of policies.
 We take **[Security as Code](/faq/#pac 'What is Security / Policy as Code?')** serious. " image : "images/semper/semper_factory_iso.png"
     button: